microsoft/vscode-apimanagement/README.md

 [Azure API Management](https://aka.ms/apimrocks) is a fully managed service that helps customers to securely expose their APIs to external and internal consumers.
 API Management serves as a facade and a front door for the API implementations and enables their frictionless consumption by developers.
 Visit [this page](https://aka.ms/apimlove) for more information and resources related to Azure API Management.

+## Requirements

+All you need is an Azure Subscription to get started.
+If you don't have one, [click here](https://azure.microsoft.com/en-us/free/) for a free subscription with $200 in Azure credits!

 ## Main Features

 -   Create and delete an API Management instance